remast/jqa-go-plugin/README.md

 Download the jQAssistant command line tool for your system: [jQAssistant - Get Started](https://jqassistant.org/get-started/).

 Next download the latest version from the release tab.
-Put the `jqa-plsql-plugin-*.jar` into the plugins folder of the jQAssistant commandline tool.
+Put the `jqa-go-plugin-*.jar` into the plugins folder of the jQAssistant commandline tool.

 Now scan your files and wait for the plugin to finish: